microsoft/PSRule/docs/scenarios/rule-docs/rule-docs.md

 The recommendation is displayed when using the `Invoke-PSRule` and `Get-PSRuleHelp` cmdlets.

 The _recommendation_ is intended to identify corrective actions that can be taken to address any failures.
+Avoid using URLs within the recommendations.
+Use the _links_ section to include references to external sources.

 PSRule supports semantic line breaks, and will automatically run together lines into a single paragraph.
 Use a blank line to separate paragraphs.